 There’s always enough room for another “Red Lion”

-It is vital that you realise that the resort desperately needs another British bar serving John Smith’s and cooking mediocre all day breakfasts.
+It is vital that you realise that the resort desperately needs yet another British bar serving pints of John Smith’s and cooking mediocre all day breakfasts.
 The Missus isn’t the greatest of cooks, and she burns water… but hey, she’ll learn – and anyway… you have all those staff to do it.
 It doesn’t matter that most the bars doing exactly the same thing have closed within six months – your enthusiasm will more than make up for your lack of anything remotely resembling experience or know-how.
 So what if the visitors to your new venture don’t like you?
 There’s a whole new planeload on their way right?!

 It’s nice to share – ask away!